amit-sw/SalesCompAgentDuplicate/Documentation/NEXTSTEPS.md

 Assess every user conversation for it's effectiveness and provide feedback to your developers on how to improve either the prompt or RAG documents or the flow.

 8) Multiple LLMs:
 Ability to do A/B testing with ChatGPT and Claude.
-Considering generating responses from both ChatGPT and Claude models at the same time and then reconcile the final response by learning from both responses.
+Consider generating responses from both ChatGPT and Claude models at the same time and then reconcile the final response by learning from both responses.